Dynamics of Non-Classical Interval Exchanges: Introduction

-For complete train tracks, the parameter space is the set of possible weights carried by the train track, normalized so that the sum of weights is one.
-So it is a convex subset of the ambient simplex cut out by the switch conditions of the train track.
-It has codimension in the simplex equal to the number of switch conditions.
-For a non-classical interval exchange with $d$ bands, there is a single switch condition.
-So the parameter space is of codimension 1 in the standard $(d-1)$-dimensional simplex.
-The main theorem we show here is
+For general train tracks, the parameter space is the set of possible weights carried by the train track, normalized so that their sum is one.
+This is a convex subset of the ambient simplex, cut out by the switch conditions of the train track.
+In this context, some aspects of the refinement process on the associated parameter space are understood.
+See \cite{Mos}.
+However, we do not know how to carry out Kerckhoff's approach in this general setup.

+Here, we restrict to non-classical interval exchanges instead.
+In terms of encoding measured foliations that arise in a given strata of quadratic differentials, there is no loss of generality incurred by this restriction.
+The advantages are: first, the parameter space has codimension 1 in the standard $(d-1)$-dimensional simplex and is easier to analyze, second, the combinatorics of the Rauzy diagram is better understood by the work of Boissy and Lanneau \cite{Boi-Lan}.
+The main theorem we prove is:

-\begin{theorem}[Normality] For non-classical interval exchanges, almost surely, the expansion is normal, i.e.~every finite non-transient sequence that can occur in the expansion, does occur infinitely often. \end{theorem}
+\begin{theorem}[Normality] For non-classical interval exchanges, almost surely, the expansion is normal, i.e.~every finite non-transient sequence that can occur in the expansion, does occur infinitely often. \end{theorem} The adjective ``non-transient'' will become clear in Section~\ref{irreducibility}.